 The course deals with the design or in depth analytical or experimental study of a topic chosen from the area of advanced technology.
 Oral examination and formal, bound report is required.
 Project will be conducted under the guidance of appropriate faculty.
 It will be assigned on the basis of faculty interest and preparation of the students.
 Prerequisite: Graduate status.

-Digendra Kumar Das, Associate Professor, Ph.D., University of Manchester Institute of Science and Technology.
+Orlando R. Baiocchi, Professor, Ph.D., University College London.